AlexisRodriguezCS/GridWord/README.md

 ### Prerequisites

-_List things you need to use the program and how to install them._
+_List things you need to use the program._
 * Visusal Studio Code (Optional)

 * MinGW